INSPIRE-MIF/gp-ogc-api-features/spec/oapif-inspire-download.md

 | Target type | Web API |
 | Dependency | [INSPIRE-pre-defined-data-set-download-OAPIF](#req-pre-defined) |

 This requirements class is mandatory for all data sets that contain information in more than one natural language.
+For a data set containing textual information, the language used in the data set is given in the [Resource Language metadata element](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:02008R1205-20081224&from=EN#tocId19).

+**PRECONDITION TESTS**
+1. For the document retrieved in the test for /req/pre-defined/spatial-data-set-metadata, check whether more than one Resource Language is provided.
+See also https://github.com/inspire-eu-validation/metadata/blob/2.0/datasets-and-series/resource-language.md

 The requirements from the \[[IRs for NS]\] to support requests in different natural languages are met in the Web API through HTTP language negotiation, using HTTP headers as specified in [RFC 7231], language tags as specified in [RFC 5646] and matching of language tags as specified in [RFC 4647].